 Kampa Island is a tiny island next to the Lesser Side, which is hard to tell from the mainland nowadays.
 Mostly because Charles Bridge stretches over the island, we tend to think it’s already the Lesser Side.
 So, let’s take a look at a story of this popular island on the northern bank of the Vltava River.

-At the beginning of the 17th century the river banks of Kampa island were reinforced, and new construction on the island began (people didn’t need to worry that much about the weak stability of island’s soil).
+In the beginning of the 17th century the river banks of Kampa island were reinforced, and new construction on the island began (people didn’t need to worry that much about the weak stability of island’s soil).
 At first some gardens were established here, followed by construction of several mills.
 At the end of the 17th century the very first really fancy palace was constructed here – nowadays called Lichtenstein Palace (on Kampa Island, because there are more of that name in Prague).
 The Czech government currently uses the building to accommodate their important guests.

 Kampa Island Info: